 It can be sentimental, but it's not right for everyone.

-Heirloom engagement rings are the kind of thing that seem romantic and sentimental in theory – as well as potentially a way to save money – but in practice they can be the cause of family tension, hurt feelings, and drama.
+Heirloom engagement rings are the types of things that seem romantic and sentimental in theory – as well as potentially a way to save money – but in practice they can be the cause of family tension, hurt feelings, and drama.
 For some, an heirloom engagement ring is a wonderful way to carry on traditions.
 Yet for others, the token can lead to resentment about not having a ring of one’s own.
 This is far from a “one size fits all” type of deal, so it’s important to examine your personal situation.

 First, you have to make sure the person who will wear the ring even wants an heirloom.
 If that’s you, well, you probably have a pretty good idea.
 However, many women care deeply about having their own, new ring.
 This does not necessarily reflect materialism, but just a desire to start her own history.
 It is also necessary to confirm whether or not the bride-to-be desires a specific heirloom or just likes the idea of wearing an antique.